kxddah/theoneliner/README.md

 Another addition to the script is Dalfox: Don't forget to change the [your-callback-url] for the dalfox command, this should include your call back URL, if you don't have one then remove `-b [your-callback-url]`

-I'll make improvements as I understand the tool better, maybe include more tools like so

 # Running theoneliner
 - Run the recon script